-- The Constitution sets out the responsibilities of elected Members by defining the decision-making powers of the Council, Executive, Overview and Scrutiny and Regulatory and other committees, providing clear terms of reference, and describing roles and functions. - There is also a clearly defined management structure and a scheme of delegation to officers, which is underpinned by the Members' Code of Conduct and a Protocol for Officer/Member relations. - The scheme of delegation is regularly reviewed in the light of legal and organisational changes. - There are published job descriptions and established protocols, which ensure that the Leader and Chief Executive establish their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained. - A comprehensive review of the Members Allowance Scheme is carried out every 3 years with an annual interim review being performed prior to 1 April.
-The last full review was reported to Council in January 2015.
+- The Constitution sets out the responsibilities of elected Members by defining the decision-making powers of the Council, Executive, Overview and Scrutiny and Regulatory and other committees, providing clear terms of reference, and describing roles and functions. - There is also a clearly defined management structure and a scheme of delegation to officers, which is underpinned by the Members' Code of Conduct and a Protocol for Officer/Member relations. - The scheme of delegation was last reviewed in April 2016 in light of the recent senior management changes. - There are published job descriptions and established protocols, which ensure that the Leader and Chief Executive establish their respective roles early in the relationship and that a shared understanding of roles and objectives is maintained. - A comprehensive review of the Members Allowance Scheme is carried out every 3 years with an annual interim review being performed prior to 1 April.
+The last full review was reported to Council in January 2016.

-- The Council's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and are clearly articulated and disseminated. - Key partnerships are periodically reviewed through the Internal Audit plan and the Financial Regulations and Financial Procedure Rules include a Partnership Toolkit which can assist officers in managing the key risks of the partnership. - Effective mechanisms exist to monitor service delivery through the Overview and Scrutiny arrangements and quarterly performance reports highlight where corrective action is necessary. - Effective management arrangements are in place both at the top of and throughout the organisation. - The Chief Executive is responsible and accountable to the Authority for all aspects of operational management and is required to attend regular performance appraisal meetings with the Leader. - The Corporate Director of Resources (S151 officer) is responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control. - The authority has complied with the CIPFA statement on the Role of the Chief Financial Officer in Local Government. - Financial Regulations and Financial Procedure Rules are reviewed annually by the Audit Committee. - The Monitoring Officer is responsible to the Authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with. - Up to date job descriptions and person specifications are maintained for the Chief Executive, S151 Officer and the Monitoring Officer. - There is an established pay and grading structure for employees referred to as the Job Evaluation system and a process for appeals. - There is an agreement between the Council and the YMCA identifying arrangements for the management of the Councils Health and Fitness Centres.
+- The Council's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and are clearly articulated and disseminated. - Key partnerships are periodically reviewed through the Internal Audit plan and the Financial Regulations and Financial Procedure Rules include advice and guidance which can assist officers in managing the key risks of the partnership. - Effective mechanisms exist to monitor service delivery through the Overview and Scrutiny arrangements and quarterly performance reports highlight where corrective action is necessary. - Effective management arrangements are in place both at the top of and throughout the organisation. - The Chief Executive is responsible and accountable to the Authority for all aspects of operational management and is required to attend regular performance appraisal meetings with the Leader. - The Corporate Director of Resources (S151 officer) is responsible to the Authority for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control. - The authority has complied with the CIPFA statement on the Role of the Chief Financial Officer in Local Government. - Financial Regulations and Financial Procedure Rules are reviewed annually by the Audit Committee. - The Monitoring Officer is responsible to the Authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with. - Up to date job descriptions and person specifications are maintained for the Chief Executive, S151 Officer and the Monitoring Officer. - There is an established pay and grading structure for employees referred to as the Job Evaluation system and a process for appeals. - There is an agreement between the Council and the YMCA identifying arrangements for the management of the Councils Health and Fitness Centres.
+A Recent Internal Audit review gave an overall opinion of 'Good'.